FrancisGowlett/Algorithms-Project/README.md

-# Algorithms-Cswk
+## Algorithms-course
-# Stores words in a 'word tree' with similar constraints to a BST.
+# A custom data structure to store words in a 'word tree' with similar constraints to a BST.
-# Includes 'midl' node which represents next character in word.